Is it the same as owning your own business?

 Being self-employed is not quite the same as owning and running your own business.
 Self-employed workers work for themselves they decide when and where they work.
 Self – employed workers carry out projects or contracts but may not be the person who owns the business itself.
 Many workers in the construction industry such as painters and decorators, plumbers and carpenters are self-employed.
 Some self-employed workers call themselves ‘freelancers’ particularly in the business, finance and IT sectors.

-For more information and advice about self-employment take a look at the Citizens Advice Bureau self-employment checklist
+For more information and advice about self-employment and contracts of employments, take a look at Citizens Advice.

 Are there different types of self-employment?